ZeroDoctor/graphics-engine/README.md

-# Vulkan Graphics Library
+# Vulkan Graphics Engine?
+Maybe?

-a graphics library that generates tiff images
+There is still a lot to do, but we'll get there.
+Currently, non-headless mode only works on linux.
+I'll use glfw later and maybe support other platforms with glfw.

 Project structure will change once api is understood...